d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 ## Loading Pretrained Word Vectors

-Because the training dataset for sentiment classification is not very large, in order to deal with overfitting, we will directly use word vectors pretrained on a larger corpus as the feature vectors of all words.
-Here, we load a 100-dimensional GloVe word vector for each word in the dictionary `vocab`.
+Below we load the pretrained 100-dimensional (needs to be consistent with `embed_size`) GloVe embeddings for tokens in the vocabulary.

 ```{.python .input}
 #@tab all
 glove_embedding = d2l.TokenEmbedding('glove.6b.100d')
 ```

-Query the word vectors that in our vocabulary.
+Print the shape of the vectors for all the tokens in the vocabulary.

 ```{.python .input}
 #@tab all